-As of January 30, 2000 Landec had cash, cash equivalents and short-term investments of \$8.4 million, a net increase of \$5.2 million from \$3.2 million as of October 31, 1999.
-This increase was primarily due to: a) cash from operations of \$1.3 million; b) borrowing under Apio's line of credit of \$5.0 million; c) cash acquired in the acquisition of Apio of \$3.3 million, partially offset by d) the purchase of \$1.2 million of property, plant and equipment; e) advances to growers of \$2.6 million; and f) payment on long term debt and to minority interests of \$1.1 million.
-The cash from operations was primarily comprised of farmer deposits for corn seed to be delivered during the second quarter of fiscal year 2000 and the collection of receivables partially offset by the loss for the quarter and an increase in inventory from the purchase of corn seed by Fielder's Choice.
+As of July 30, 2000, Landec had cash and cash equivalents of \$10.9 million, a net increase of \$7.7 million from \$3.2 million as of October 31, 1999.
+This increase was primarily due to: a) borrowing under Landec's lines of credit of \$11.3 million; b) cash acquired in the acquisition of Apio of \$3.3 million, c) cash from operations of \$1.8 million; partially offset by d) the purchase of \$3.3 million of property, plant and equipment; e) advances to growers of \$4.1 million; and f) payment on long term debt of \$1.7 million.

-During the first quarter of fiscal year 2000, Landec purchased equipment to support the development of Intellipac and Intellicoat products, and incurred building improvement and equipment upgrade expenditures at Dock Resins and Apio to expand capacity.
-These expenditures represented the majority of the \$1.2 million of property and equipment purchased during the first quarter of fiscal year 2000.
+During the first nine months of fiscal year 2000, Landec purchased equipment to support the development of Intellipac and Intellicoat products, incurred building improvement and equipment upgrade expenditures at Dock Resins and Apio to expand capacity, and began construction of a new seed coating facility for Intellicoat in Indiana.
+These expenditures represented the majority of the \$3.3 million of property and equipment purchased during the first nine months of fiscal year 2000.

-Landec is currently in negotiations with a bank to establish a credit facility to be used to fund the expansion of the manufacturing capabilities of Intellicoat seed coating products.
-Landec believes that this new facility, along with existing cash, cash equivalents and exist borrowing capacities will be sufficient to finance its operational and capital requirements through at least the next twelve months.
+In June, 2000 Landec established new bank lines of credit for working capital needs and equipment to be used to fund the expansion of the manufacturing capabilities of Intellicoat seed coating products.
+Landec believes that this new facility, along with existing cash, cash equivalents and existing borrowing capacities will be sufficient to finance its operational and capital requirements through at least the next twelve months.
+Borrowings on Landec's lines of credit are expected to vary with seasonal requirements of the company's businesses.
 Landec's future capital requirements, however, will depend on numerous factors, including the progress of its research and development programs; the development of commercial scale manufacturing capabilities; the development of marketing, sales and distribution capabilities; the ability of Landec to establish and maintain new collaborative and licensing arrangements; the continued assimilation and integration of Apio into Landec; any decision to pursue additional acquisition opportunities; the timing and amount, if any, of payments received under licensing and research and development agreements; the costs involved in preparing, filing, prosecuting, defending and enforcing intellectual property rights; the ability to comply with regulatory requirements; the emergence of competitive technology and market forces; the effectiveness of product commercialization activities and arrangements; and other factors.
 If Landec's currently available funds, together with the internally generated cash flow from operations are not sufficient to satisfy its financing needs, Landec would be required to seek additional funding through other arrangements with collaborative partners, additional bank borrowings and public or private sales of its securities.
 There can be no assurance that additional funds, if required, will be available to Landec on favorable terms if at all.